kcl-nmssys/puppet-influxdb/README.md

 ## Limitations

 This has been tested using InfluxDB 1.78 which was current as of October 2019.
+Not all configuration options have been templated.

 ## Development

-Pull requests are accepted on [GitHub](https://github.com/xandm/puppet-influxdb).
+Pull requests are accepted on [GitHub](https://github.com/kcl-nmssys/puppet-influxdb).